 Here’s the reason I FINALLY made the decision:

-This dude used the “puppy dog” close on me.
+The guy doing the selling used the “puppy dog” close on me.

 In this case, it should be called the “chicken close.”